Reykjavik and South Iceland

 3. Experience traveling abroad and immersing yourself in another culture.

 4. The opportunity to participate in and complete a collaborative project with fellow researchers.

 5. Build an impressive resume with job experience that will set you apart from other candidates.

 We work with each intern/researcher to set up an individualized topic of research.
 You will spend 10-15 hours per week for the fist couple of weeks working remotely from home or school researching your assigned topic.
 You will then spend 1 week during the summer conducting action research on the trails of the Reykjavik region.
 It is during this time that you will investigate your research topic and document what you discover through surveys, observations, interviews, literature reviews, and photographs to include in the guide book.
 You will then spend approximately 10 hours per week for the next 2 months after the field portion developing your contribution to the book.
 You will work with our office team and editors to get assistance and feedback on your chapter’s content and grammar.

 Check out previous research expedition to Iceland in 2017.

 THE research base

-Depending on the research team you are selected for, the research base will either be a house in downtown Reykjavik or in a coastal village of the Westfjords.
-Three bedrooms and two bathrooms will be shared (3-4 researchers per bedroom): women, men, and guides will be in separate bedrooms.
+The teams will share a research base located in a house in Reykjavik or in nearby coastal villages if exploring resources outside of a days drive.
+Four bedrooms and three bathrooms will be shared (2-4 researchers per bedroom): women, men, and guides will be in separate bedrooms.
 There will be a mix of shared queen beds and single beds.
 Two vehicles will be used for group transport for hikes and/or meetings.

 -Are you a student and interested in earning college credit?
 We will work with your university to ensure that you receive 3-6 credits for your contribution to the cultural and field guide.
 Credits can be applied to summer or fall semester.